gemboxhost/down/README.md

 ## IMPORTANT INFO, please read carefuly.

-- **This is NOT official repository of bgtoolset**.
+- **This is NOT official repository of bg*tool*set**.
 It's a dump which I made for myself, to be able jailbreak my console if for whatever reason [Ps3Xploit](https://www.ps3xploit.com/) website goes down.
-- **Use this mirror as a last resort** - you should always go to [bgtoolset page](https://www.ps3xploit.net/bgtoolset/) first, and use tools provided there.
+- **Use this mirror as a last resort** - you should always go to (https://www.ps3xploit.net) first, and use tools provided there.
   Not only they are more reliable, and written by people who actually know what they're doing - they're also always up to date.
 - **I'm not responsible for any damage you may do to your console**.
 This stuff if used inproperly, can brick your PS3.
 - I tested this dump on my `CECHJ03 PAL` PS3 FAT console, with `4.87` firmware, and it worked without any issues.
 However I do not guarantee that it will work for you.